acooney613/acooney613.github.io/_posts/2023-12-12-post-dataviz.md

 <img src = '/assets/images/barchart.png'>
 </div>

-The bar for world series won contains one of the higher values once again and the smallest bar belongs to teams that missed the postseason entirely.
+The bar for World Series won contains one of the higher values once again and the smallest bar belongs to teams that missed the postseason entirely.
 This is fairly consistent with the relationship found in the heatmap since both show there is a positive relationship between payroll and postseason success.

 ### Factors Contributing to Fan Attendance